 - Perpetual Smiler: Always seen with a big grin on his face while on the air.

 - Unwitting Instigator of Doom: Partially.
-Even if he had no direct hand in Aurore, Simon or Wang's akumatizations, his Innocently Insensitive attitude towards them certainly didn't help.
+Even if he had no direct hand in Aurore, Simon, Wang or Ms. Mendeleiev's akumatizations, his Innocently Insensitive attitude towards them certainly didn't help.

 A famous pop/rock star and rival of Jagged Stone.